PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 19:14:55
+Last updated: 2024-04-02 19:16:37
-Random Quote: All that we see or seem is but a dream within a dream. - Edgar Allan Poe
+Random Quote: To be happy is to be able to become aware of oneself without fright. - Walter Benjamin